capital-G/supercollider-wiki/Installing-SuperCollider-on-Ubuntu-systems.md

     {SinOsc.ar}.play

 Ensure the cursor is on this line and hit <kbd>Ctrl</kbd>+<kbd>Enter</kbd>.
 You should now hear a sine tone.
 Kill the sine tone by hitting <kbd>Ctrl</kbd>+<kbd>.</kbd>.
-If you don't hear the tone, remember to check your speakers, volume control etc!
+If you don't hear the tone, remember to check your speakers, volume control – all the regular suspects!

 ## Installing the plugins
 The plugins are not required, but they're a whole bunch of free stuff, so why wouldn't you get them?
 Unfortunately they're not available as a package so you need to build and install them for yourself.
 I have attempted to provide instructions for this which assume as little knowledge of Linux and building C++ code as possible.